-FHL has incurred \$7,306,680 of expenditures related to the block to date, of which \$nil was incurred in the fiscal year 2017.
+FHL has incurred \$7,408,850 of expenditures related to the block to date, of which \$102,170 were incurred in the fiscal year 2018.

 Exploration Risks

 Exploration drilling involves substantial risk and no assurance can be given that drilling will prove successful in establishing commercially recoverable reserves.
 While the Corporation is of the view that its personnel have the skills and that it will have the resources to achieve its objectives, participation in the exploration for and the development of oil and natural gas has a number of inherent risks.
 See "Risk Factors" for a discussion of exploration risk.